 There are three types of schedules: Traditional, Term, and Magic Number.
 I use a traditional in that we start in July and finish in June.
 But, as far as annual planning goes, I use the magic number schedule.

 I start with the 180 days per year that is mandated by our state and then divide by 11 months.
-We school year round, but most of July is packed with birthdays and camps.
+We school year round, but most of July and December are packed with events.
 That gives me just over 16 days per month that must be school days.
 Keep in mind that some of these days will be used for field trips.
 We love to fieldschool!

-Now, I get out the 2018-2019 calendar that Pam provides in the Autopilot Course (fyi, yes this changes each year!).
+Now, I get out the 2019-2020 calendar that Pam provides in the Autopilot Course (FYI, yes this changes each year!).
 At the top, I write 180 days and then my 16 days per month.
 Next, I mark out the days we will not be homeschooling.
 These might be holidays, vacations, birthdays or other things that I have planned.

 Here's what my calendar looks like after this step:

 After I have all the days I am not going to be homeschooling recorded, I can see what days I have left that are available for school.
-It turns out that I have 209 days.
-Those are the days in yellow.
+It turns out that I have 189 days.

-Because I know that I have so much flexibility in my calendar, I can start throwing in Friday Fun-days.
-In truth, we usually only school 4 days a week unless we get behind.
+Because I know that I have so much flexibility in my calendar, I can start throwing in an occasional Friday Fun-day.
 Our Fun-days aren't always on Friday.
 Sometimes we need a break at the beginning of the week due to a busy weekend, or maybe we need a break in the middle of the week because of an outing.
-With an extra 29 days, we have the flexibility to schedule in "sanity breaks" as well.
+With an extra 9 days, we have the flexibility to schedule in a day or two of "sanity breaks" as well.